CyberAlbSecOP/Visual-Synth-Architect/README.md

     🔒 Downstream Content Moderation (CM), especially in models like Sora and GPT-4o

 Currently powered by LLaMA 3.1 in hugginchat, but can be adapted to any model.
+Shout-out to u/Ordinary-Ad6609, u/HardcoreLovegasm, and u/onemoreperson070 for inspiring this prompt.

 ## 🎯 Goals